awhinery/kcg/compose/README.md

 ## In order to make the cloudflare/flow-pipeline/compose/docker-compose-clickhouse-collect.yml demo work:

 ### one
-In the Kafka engine table "flows", the schema is referred to as:
+Under the clickhouse folder in the repo compose section, in the file "create.sh" the Kafka engine table "flows", the schema is referred to as:

 kafka_schema = './flow.proto:FlowMessage';